Salem-1/WebServe-42_Abu_Dhabi/documentation/webserve.md

-# Webserve project journey documentation:
+# Webserve project journey documentation
-Bism Ellah Elrahman Elraheem
+*Bism Ellah Elrahman Elraheem*

-please start by reading getting-started-tutrial-webserve.md
+Please start by reading [getting-started-tutrial-webserve.md](getting-started-tutrial-webserve.md)

-# Subject pdf notes:
+## Subject pdf notes
-HTTP:  Hypertext Transfer Protocol, it's the foudnation of data communication on the world wide web
+- **HTTP**: Hypertext Transfer Protocol, it's the foundation of data communication on the world wide web
-OSI: open system intercommunication model, standardize the communication regardless the underlying technology.
+- **OSI**: Open System Intercommunication model, standardize the communication regardless of the underlying technology.
-Layer 4: Ensure data transferred from one point to another reliably and without errors (ex: TCP, UDP, SPX)
+- **Layer 4**: Ensure data transferred from one point to another reliably and without errors (ex: TCP, UDP, SPX)
-            -> Provide flow control
+  - Provide flow control
-            -> Error handling
+  - Error handling
-User agent: web browser or crawlers
+- **User agent**: Web browser or crawlers

-Primary function of webserver is:
-    Store, process, and deliver web pages to clients, also it can recieve content frorm client like while filling the forms.
+The primary function of a web server is to store, process, and deliver web pages to clients.
+It can also receive content from clients, like while filling out forms.

-Documetation of some of the allowed functions:
+Documentation of some of the allowed functions:

-socket():
+**socket():**

     #include <sys/socket.h>

-         int
-         socket(int domain, int type, int protocol);
+    int socket(int domain, int type, int protocol);

-    Socket creates an endpoint for communication, think of it as if you want to communicate with your family in home country, so you need weather telephone line or mail, socket creates that telephone line or email depending on your sepecification, but this is not enough there are more steps you should do to make the acutal phone call like: assiging this phone number to your name, then dial the number of your family to call, or put sim card in your mobile to get a phone call, all those extra steps are done by other function as we are going to see below inshalla.
+socket() creates an endpoint for communication.
+Think of it as if you want to communicate with your family in your home country, so you need either a telephone line or mail.
+Socket creates that telephone line or email depending on your specification.
+But this is not enough; there are more steps you should do to make the actual phone call, like assigning this phone number to your name, then dialing the number of your family to call, or putting a SIM card in your mobile to get a phone call.
+All those extra steps are done by other functions as we are going to see below, inshaAllah.

-    int
-         socket(int domain, int type, int protocol);

     int domain:
     the protocol of communication like